-In an effort to confront emerging challenges related to COVID-19 transmission in the community, and to protect patients and staff, Mount Auburn Hospital is initiating measures to prevent avoidable transmissions:
+In an effort to confront emerging challenges related to COVID-19 transmission in the community, and to protect patients and staff, Mount Auburn Hospital has initiated measures to prevent avoidable transmissions.

 What to do if you feel ill

 If you are experiencing any one of the following:

 - Symptoms of fever, sore throat, nasal congestion, shortness of breath, or a headache, OR